grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Aliases

 Use `aliases` to create redirects from the previous URL to the new URL when a page changes or moves.

-As a best practice, when you rename or move files, you should create an alias with a reference to the previous URL path to create a redirect from the old URL to the new URL.
+When you rename or move files, you must create an alias with a reference to the previous URL path to create a redirect from the old URL to the new URL.
 In some cases, for example when you have deleted content or split a file into multiple topics, it may not be possible to create an alias for the moved content.

 ### Example

-The following example file `intended-url.md` contains the alias `/original-url` within its YAML front matter:
+The following Markdown front matter snippet defines an alias `/original-url/`:

 ```markdown
 ---